hericlesme/undistro/website/src/util/docs/identity.md

 # 7 - Identity

 ## Minimal Identity Configuration

-To enable Identity feature, put the following minimal configuration into your UnDistro config file
+Identity functionality is available as of release v0.34.0 as a feature flag.
+To enable Identity feature, put the following minimal configuration into your UnDistro config file.
 ```yaml
 undistro:
   identity: